Electric Park, Kansas City: First park

 The Heim brothers built the first Electric Park in land adjacent to the Heim Brothers Brewery (the largest brewery in the world) in East Bottoms.
 The amusement park was bounded by Montgall, Chestnut, Nicholson, and Rochester Avenues.

 It ran from 1899 to 1906, as an immediate success and one of the world's first full-time amusement parks.
 It featured a Shoot-the-Chutes ride (called the Mystic Chute), and had a beer garden with beer piped directly from the brewery next door.
 Eventually, the carefully groomed grounds were too small to sustain the park's popularity so at the end of the 1906 season, some of the rides were dismantled and moved to the new location to the south.

 Much of the grounds lay neglected or abandoned for the next 19 years.
 In 1925, part of the plot (near the corner of Montgall and Rochester) was deeded to city of Kansas City for use as a neighborhood playground.
-Opened in a August 1, 1925, ceremony, one month before the close of the second Kansas City Electric Park the park offered "Pet Night", in which children won prizes for displaying the largest, smallest, and the most deformed dog.
+Opened in an August 1, 1925, ceremony, one month before the close of the second Kansas City Electric Park the park offered "Pet Night", in which children won prizes for displaying the largest, smallest, and the most deformed dog.
 Another day had swimsuits awarded to boys who created wood carvings from dead trees.

 Second park

+The Kansas City Star advertised the second Electric Park, Fairmount Park, and Forest Park on June 6, 1909.

 The second Kansas City Electric Park, at 46th Street and the Paseo, opened May 19, 1907.
 It, too, was a trolley park, and was served by the Troost Avenue, Woodland Avenue, and Rockhill lines of the Metropolitan Street Railway Company, There were several unrelated amusement parks in the country named Electric Park, but the second Kansas City park was one of the largest (or the largest) one.
 It had "band concerts, vaudeville, Electric Fountain, ballroom, natatorium, German village, alligator farm, chutes, Dips Coaster, Norton slide, penny parlors, novelty stand, Japanese rolling ball, scenic railway, pool room, a Hale's Tour of the World, Electric Studio, boat tours, old mill, a Temple of Mirth, Flying Lady, Double Whirl, Circle Swing, soda fountain and ice cream shops, knife rack, doll rack, shooting gallery, air gun gallery, giant teeter, boating, outdoor swimming, carousel, clubhouse cafe, Casino 5 cent theater, fortune telling and palmistry, covered promenade, and horseless buggy garage".
 Souvenirs from the park touted it as "Kansas City's Coney Island", which it matched with 100,000 light bulbs adorning its buildings.

 By 1911, the second Kansas City Electric Park attracted one million visitors, averaging 8,000 paying customers per day.